 This course examines the structure and functions of modern US and international financial markets and institutions.
 The course covers the nature of the global financial system, interest rate determination, pricing of interest-rate dependent securities, money market instruments, the goals and roles of central banks, and commercial banking.
 Students will develop a thorough understanding of modern financial institutions and will learn to apply modern financial theory to practical problems in liability pricing and management.
-Student will also develop an understanding of green lending practices.
-Prerequisites: FIN 5130 or FIN 5080 or FIN 5805 with a grade of B or better.
+Students will also develop an understanding of green lending practices.
+Apply economic concepts in an environmental, social, and governance (ESG) framework.
+Prerequisite: FIN 5130 or FIN 5080 or FIN 5805 with a grade or B or better.